A Holistic Approach to Diversity, Equity, Inclusion and Belonging For All

 Our Methodology

-DEI isn’t something you can impose from the top down.
+Creating a culture of equity and belonging isn’t something you can impose from the top down.
 It requires buy-in from the entire organization, with team members at every level represented, listened to, and involved.
-We include the whole organization in every stage of DEI decision-making.
+We include the whole organization in every stage of decision-making.

-iSuccess empowers all team members to speak equally about DEI successes and failures to ensure accurate evaluation of efforts and accountability.
+iSuccess empowers all team members to speak equally about equity successes and failures to ensure accurate evaluation of efforts and accountability.
 Our superpower is helping organizations create a culture of psychological safety and inclusion for all.
-We focus on three key elements: normalize, organize, and operationalize DEI.
+We focus on three key elements in building a culture of equity and belonging: normalize, organize, and operationalize.

 • Step 1.
-Normalize: Establish DEI as a key value by developing a shared understanding of key DEI concepts across the entire organization.
-Normalizing and prioritizing DEI efforts creates greater urgency, accountability and enables change to take place more expeditiously.
+Normalize: Establish equity as a key value by developing a shared understanding of key DEIB concepts across the entire organization.
+Normalizing and prioritizing DEIB efforts creates greater urgency, accountability and enables change to take place more expeditiously.

 • Step 3.
 Operationalize: Put theory into action by implementing new tools f or decision making, measurement, and accountability.
 We focus on data – driven decisions.